Table of Contents

 View on Amazon.com ➜

 While traveling to a foreign country, the odds are that you might encounter foods and flavors you haven’t encountered before.
-But just in case you eat something you shouldn’t have, activated charcoal is good to have on hand.
-It is an easy way to help rid your body of unexpected toxins.
+In case you get hit with food poisoning or a bad stomach ache – activated charcoal is wise to have on-hand.
+It is an easy way to help rid your body of unexpected toxins and get back to enjoying your vacation.

 Activated Charcoal